ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 updates the rate sample based on a snapshot of connection delivery information from the time at which the packet was last transmitted.
 UpdateRateSample() is invoked multiple times when a stretched ACK acknowledges multiple data packets.
-In this case we use the information from the most recently sent packet, i.e., the packet with the highest "P.delivered" value.
+In this case UpdateRateSample() uses the information from the most recently sent packet, as indicated by IsNewestPacket().

 ~~~~
   /* Upon receiving ACK, fill in delivery rate sample RS. */